mthiel117/avd-testdrive/README.md

-# AVD Testing
+# AVD Test Drive

+This repository allows you to explore using AVD to build configurations and documentation.

+You can open the repo as a codespace or clone it a local machine and run as a devcontainer.

-This repository contains a base data model for an L2LS design with 2 spines and 4 leafs.
+This base data model includes an L2LS design with 2 spines and 4 leafs.
 Leaf 3 and 4 are configured as an MLAG pair.
 Adapt the data model as needed to test AVD features and the rendered EOS configs.

+AVD Documentation can be found [here](https://avd.arista.com/4.10/).

 ## Initial Topology